Living The Iberian Dream: A Rough Guide To Living And Working In Spain

 As you have no problem reading this blog post, I will assume that you have an excellent grasp of the English language.
 The trouble is; most people in Spain only speak Spanish!

 If you plan to live and work in a tourist area such as Benidorm, you will find that most people speak English.
-In fact, most people might hail from the United Kingdom!
-But if you want to live and work in some other part of Spain, having no grasp of Spanish will make your life hard!
+In fact, many might hail from the United Kingdom!
+However, if you want to live and work in some other part of Spain, having no grasp of Spanish will make your life hard.

 Do you come from a Spanish-speaking country like Mexico or Colombia?
 If so, you will find it easier than most to get to grips with Spanish in Spain.